 Our goal is always the same in every case.
-Find some legal error that will allow us to make a case go away.
+First, we try to find legal error that will allow us to move to have a case dismissed.
 We never start with the premise that you are guilty and the best we can do is try to get a plea deal.
 Instead, we aggressively try to find evidence that refutes the State’s case so that we can make Motions to Suppress Evidence or Motions to Dismiss.
 In some cases, the State may offer a plea deal.
 We will review any such offers with you and review the pros and cons of any offer.
 We will answer all of your questions and give you the best guidance we can.
 After consideration and counsel, YOU then decide how to proceed.
-Afterall, it is your case and your life.
+After all, it is your case and your life.
 We are just there to give you full information and options.

 Driving Under Influence (DUI)

 It is against the law to drive any motorized vehicle while under the influence of alcohol and/or drugs, in any combination, such that you are “materially and appreciably impaired.”
-You do not have to be “legally drunk” to be arrested and convicted of DUI.
-If you “blow” above the “legal limit,” you will definitely be prosecuted.
-But even if your BAC level is below 0.08%, the State may still elect to prosecute you if they can prove you were unsafe to operate a vehicle.
+We all know of the “legal limit” of 0.08%.
+But what you may not know is that a person does not even have to be “legally drunk” to be charged with a DUI.
+Of course, if you “blow” above the “legal limit,” you will be prosecuted.
+But even if your BAC level is below 0.08%, the State can still choose to prosecute if they can prove a person was still unsafe to operate a vehicle.
 The only exception to this scenario is if your BAC is 0.05% or below.
-Then, there is a statute that mandates you cannot be prosecuted as you are conclusively presumed to not be impaired under the law.
+At that level, there is a statute that protects you from being prosecuted as you are conclusively presumed to not be impaired under the law.

 Driving with an Unlawful Alcohol Concentration (DUAC)